Headless Pyramid: Substructure

 The entrance to the substructure lies in the approximate middle of the pyramid's north face.
 The descending passage was probably 7.6 m long, though its original entrance point now lies under a house and thus cannot be completely excavated.
 The remains of the passage are limited, though it appears to have had a downward slope of 30° and a fine white limestone paving.
 The passage terminates into a hall 2.75 m north-south by 2.06 m east-west with fine white limestone-lined walls.
 Beyond the hall is a granite-lined passage sealed by two pink granite portcullises.
 The passage measures 5.6 m in length and had an estimated ceiling height of 3.8 m, and the portcullis stones were found to be 0.5 m thick.
 The sealing of the passage indicates that a burial had been conducted.
 A second corridor 7 m in length then leads to the ante- and burial- chambers.
 The antechamber has been obliterated and retains no walls, but its size could be estimated by outlines left on the ground, indicating the chamber was 3.2 m long.
 The burial chamber is in markedly better condition allowing it to be measured as approximately 8 m east-west by 3.2 m north-south, with walls that reached a height of at least 4.15 m, and a floor originally paved with fine white limestone.
 Inside the burial chamber, the intact lid of a sarcophagus made of grey schist was uncovered.
 The lid measured 2.65 m by 1.09 m and was found covering holes cut in the floor presumed to have held canopic jars.
 Finally, adjoining the antechamber is a presumed serdab though nothing but an outline of it remains, indicating a possible size of 3.85 m east-west by 3.2 m north-south.

 Mortuary temple and cult pyramid

 The adjoining mortuary temple of the pyramid is known by its local Arabic name as 'Joseph's prison'.
 To the south, bounded by the enclosure wall, were the remains of another smaller building presumed to be the cult pyramid.

 Causeway, and valley temple

-There are trace remains of a causeway leading towards the fertile ground east of the pyramid, though no trace of a valley temple was uncovered.
+There are trace remains of a causeway leading towards the fertile ground east of the pyramid, though no trace of a valley temple has been uncovered.